KaringX/karing/README.md

   - tvOS（apple tv）
   - linux | [linglong](https://linglong.dev/)
 - Globalization(multi-language)
-  - If you are willing to work with us to support Karing globalization, please send an email to gooringx@gmail.com to apply
+  - If you are willing to work with us to support Karing globalization, contact us at [Telegram]https://t.me/ovowe

 ## Screenshots (Windows version)